 This article discusses professional integrity.

 I was recently asked what to look for in selecting a small business accountant.
 I initially answered with the obvious “someone with experience in your business area”.
-But as soon as I gave this response I knew that this was not the right answer.
-Or at least not the full answer.
+But as soon as I gave this response I knew that this was not the the full answer.
 The answer I should have given was to first look for someone with professional integrity.
-Integrity is a far more important trait to look for in an accountant or any professional person than the extent of knowledge.
+Integrity is as important trait to look for in an accountant or any professional person than the extent of knowledge.

 The reason for this is simple.
 Almost all practicing professionals who have high integrity will also be knowledgeable, but more than a few knowledgeable professionals will lack integrity.
 A professional who has high integrity recognizes that their highest responsibility is providing quality service to their clients.
 A high integrity professional would not accept a client that they could not properly serve.
 For this reason a high integrity professional will seek to insure that they are thoroughly knowledgeable before accepting a client.